Entire home

 Bedroom 2: 2 x Single (3ft) Beds

 Bathroom: Bath With Shower Over, Heated Towel Rail, Toilet.
 Electric central heating, bed linen, towels and Wi-Fi included.
 Welcome pack..
-Private parking for 2 cars.
+Enclosed rear garden with courtyard and garden furniture.
+Front patio with garden furniture.
+Baclony with garden furniture.
+Private parking for 2 cars; additional on-road parking.
 No smoking.
 Please note: Couples, family and holidaymakers bookings only.
 There are 3 steps to the courtyard.
 The property is 10 yards from an unfenced harbour therefore children must be supervised at all times..
 Harbour Retreat is a spacious terraced town house situated right by the harbour at Garlieston.
 Once part of a working mill this delightful development of houses overlooks the working harbour which is quickly becoming a centre for yachting and fishing.
 Harbour Retreat is situated over two floors and the master bedroom boasts its own balcony with sea views.
 What better way to start the day than with a morning coffee watching the boats arriving and leaving the harbour?
-Whilst the village itself has an excellent pub and restaurant, if you want to venture further afield, Newton Stewart has many excellent shops and places to eat.
+Whilst the village itself has an excellent pub and restaurant and a cafe, if you want to venture further afield, Newton Stewart has many excellent shops and places to eat.
 Wigtown, known as the ’book town’, is nearby and worth a visit.
+The Isle of Whithorn is close by , where St.Ninian`s Priory is situated, marking the location of Scotland`s first Christian settlement.
+The town of Whitorn is also of significant historical importance - with a replica of an Iron Age Roundhouse within the Whithorn Trust Museum.

 Harbour Retreat is ideally placed for visiting many attractions; from rugged coastlines to sandy beaches and the world famous Logan Botanic Gardens.
 To the side of the property there is access to a coastal path leading to Galloway House and Gardens, a sandy beach at Rigg Bay, where wartime Mulberry Harbours were tested, and leading onto the ruins of Cruggleton Castle.
 At the opposite end of the pretty town, having passed a delightful seafront crescent of pastel coloured fishermen’s cottages and the bowling green, is another gently shelving sandy beach.